sidoh/esp8266_milight_hub-wiki/Troubleshooting.md

 Knockoff NRF24L01s are [very common, and have relatively poor build quality](https://forum.mysensors.org/topic/1153/we-are-mostly-using-fake-nrf24l01-s-but-worse-fakes-are-emerging).

+Here are some diagnostic suggestions:

-If you can flash the firmware and load the webpage, but not send or receive packets, and you're sure the nRF is wired correctly, it's likely you have a faulty module.
+* If you can flash the firmware and load the webpage, but not send or receive packets, and you're sure the nRF is wired correctly, it's likely you have a faulty module.

-_Note that it's possible that you'll be able to receive, but not send packets._
+* _Note that it's possible that you'll be able to receive, but not send packets._

-Several users have reported that switching to a new radio module solves their problems.
+* Several users have reported that switching to a new radio module solves their problems.

-It is also worth adding a 10µF capacitor between Vin and Gnd on the NRF24.
+* It is also worth adding a 10µF capacitor between Vin and Gnd on the NRF24.
+* The easiest way to rule out a bad radio module is to set up a second instance of espMH (meaning a 2nd ESP8266+nRF24 combo) to see if you can intercept packets from the original.
+* At least one user has reported being able to send and receive packets, seen from one instance of the espMH when sending from another, but still was unable to control bulbs.
+Switching the nRF24 fixed the issue (see [#498](https://github.com/sidoh/esp8266_milight_hub/issues/498) for reference).

 #### Mislabeled pins